 These three related courses will use the same assets to develop the same app.
 (See Building a Note-Taking App for iOS and Building a Note-Taking App for Windows Phone 8 and Windows Store for more information.)
 Compare and contrast the different steps and discover the similarities and differences!

-(music playing) My name is David Gassner, and this is Building a Note-Taking App for Android.
-In this project course, I'll show you how to create a complete mobile app from scratch using the Android SDK, and the Java Programming Language.
-After installing Eclipse and the Android Developer Tools, and creating a starting project, I'll show you how to save data to a device's persistent storage with the shared preferences API.
-I'll then show to create the app's two screen layouts, and create the Java classes that control them.
+- [Voiceover] My name is David Gassner, and this is Building a Note-Taking App for Android.
+In this project course, I'll show you how to create a complete mobile app from scratch using the Adroid SDK and the Java programming language.
+After installing Eclipse and the Android developer tools, and creating a starting project, I'll show you how to save data to a device's Persistent Storage with the Shared Preferences API.
+I'll then show how to create the app's Two Screen Layouts, and create the Java classes that control them.

-I'll create action bars and icons that control navigation, and show how to make the app work well on multiple versions of Android.
-This is one of three courses that describe how to build a note taking app for mobile devices.
-The others are for iOS and Windows Phone 8.
+I'll create action bars, and icons that control navigation, and show how to make the app work well on multiple versions of Android.
+This is one of three courses that describe how to build a note-taking app for mobile devices.
+The others are for IOS and Windows Phone Eight.
 I hope this course gives you the information you need to start building your app for Android.